Athlon1600/youtube-downloader/README.md

 ## To-do list

+- Add ability to solve YouTube Captcha and avoid `HTTP 429 Too Many Requests` errors.
+- Add ability to download video and audio streams separately, and merge the two together using ffmpeg.
+Just like `youtube-dl` does!
 - Optional command that finds ALL video formats.
 - Fetch additional metadata about the video without using YouTube API.